Hello Spring!

 5. Anti-dampness plants

 There are many plants that can help with Dampness.
 Chicory root, Chamomile or Fennel seeds are great bitter herbs that help dry Dampness (2).
 Also, there are many excellent foods that we can incorporate into our daily diet.
-Beneficial foods to prevent Dampness include turnips, burdock, aduki beans, celery, barley, mung beans (2).
+Beneficial foods to prevent Dampness include turnips, burdock, aduki beans, celery, barley, mung beans (2), all mushrooms, garlic, cranberries.

 6. Keep calm!